Habibabad District

 Habibabad District (بخش حبیب آباد) is in Borkhar County, Isfahan province, Iran.
 Its capital is the city of Habibabad.

 History

-After the National Census of 2006, Borkhar District was separated from Borkhar and Meymeh County (Note: Renamed Shahinshahr and Meymeh County and again renamed Shahinshahr County) in the establishment of Borkhar County, which was divided into two districts of two rural districts each, with Dowlatabad as its capital.
+In 2007, Borkhar District was separated from Borkhar and Meymeh County (Note: Renamed Shahinshahr and Meymeh County and again renamed Shahinshahr County) in the establishment of Borkhar County, which was divided into two districts of two rural districts each, with Dowlatabad as its capital.

 Demographics

 Population

-At the time of the 2011 census, the district's population was 23,640 people in 6,906 households.
+At the time of the 2011 National Census, the district's population was 23,640 people in 6,906 households.
 The 2016 census measured the population of the district as 24,741 inhabitants in 7,765 households.